 - Custom indicators: You can create custom indicators using Amibroker Formula Language (AFL) or import pre-built indicators from the Amibroker community.

-Overall, the charting capabilities of Amibroker are comprehensive and flexible, allowing you to create custom charts and analysis tools that suit your specific trading needs.
+Overall, the charting features of Amibroker are comprehensive and flexible, allowing you to create custom charts and analysis tools that suit your specific trading needs.

 Finding Patterns And Signals With The Amibroker Scan Function